Ahanov Michael / Shutterstock

-We all know we’re supposed to drink lots of water (8 glasses a day is a popular recommendation), but it can be hard to drink when water tastes so… watery.
+We all know we’re supposed to drink lots of water (8 glasses a day is a popular recommendation), but it can be hard to drink when water tastes so… watery (unless you make some insanely easy infused waters).
 Luckily, it’s possible to be hydrated from a variety of drinks, but we have to be careful that we’re not having too much of the ones that dehydrate.
 That’s right: some liquids actually encourage more water to leave your body, while others help it to stay there longer.
 Plus a lot of tasty drinks sneak in too much of things you might want to limit or avoid, like sugar, carbs and a bunch of calories.

 Our list will help you determine which beverages are best for hydrating—and which to avoid.

 Sneaky fact: some liquids can actually work against your hydration goals.
 Make sure you’re not reaching for any of these beverages next time you’re thirsty—they only dehydrate your body!

 Soft drinks contain caffeine, which is a culprit for dehydration; tons of sugar and sodium; and it’s bad for your bones and teeth too.
 Although just about anything in moderation is fine, grabbing a Diet Coke when you’re thirsty might not do much to help.
 Swap out soda for sparkling water if you love that carbonation while still giving your body the fluids it needs!

 Consuming any kind of liquor removes water from your tissues, meaning you have to drink even more water to offset the effects.
 As a general rule of thumb, the higher the alcohol content, the more dehydrating your drink is.
 If you want to avoid dehydration, have a low-alcohol, lite beer.